-Calculating a program’s total cost of ownership (TCO) enables organizations to accurately capture and manage the true cost of travel programs.
+Calculating the overall cost of corporate travel enables organizations to accurately capture and manage the true cost of travel programs.
 In addition to spend via approved booking channels, there are many additional areas to be assessed and integrated: travel bookings made outside of preferred channels and policy, out-of-pocket travel expenses such as meals and Uber rides, as well as other spend via corporate cards.
-A TCO approach also captures and manages previously “hidden” spend such as agency account management fees, cost of treasury, reconciliation, card and expense workflow processing, and internal administration fees.
+Leveraging a TCO approach, such as TCG Consulting’s Total Cost of Ownership for Travel, Meetings Payment & Expense (TCO-TMPE℠), enables the capture, integration and optimization of all traditional visible program costs plus previously hidden costs dispersed across multiple budgets within the organization such as agency account management fees, cost of treasury, reconciliation, card and expense workflow processing, and internal administration fees.

-TCG Consulting’s data show that traditional sourcing-driven approaches are delivering annual savings of less than 3%, while TCO based approaches are seeing savings up to 23% on all visible costs and up to 35% on previously hidden cost areas.
+Traditional sourcing-driven approaches are delivering annual savings of less than 3%, while organizations taking a more holistic approach to travel spend optimization are seeing savings up to 23% on all visible costs and up to 35% on previously hidden cost areas.

-Implementing a TCO approach can help CFOs to understand and control the total cost of their travel program, and can deliver a range of benefits such as:
+Implementing this approach can help CFOs and CPOs to understand and control the total cost of their travel program, and can deliver a range of benefits such as: